Nceptioj/ThunderMaps-DataFeeds/README.md

 {"Date": "Tuesday Jan 14, 2014", "Time": "9:19 PM", "Duration": "less than 1 minute", "Maximum Elevation": "12", "Approach": "12 above SSE", "Departure": "106 above SSE"}
 ```

 This means you can grab fields from within the description and pass them to ThunderMaps.
 In some cases this isn't necessary and you can just ignore it.
+In other cases it will require heavy modification.
+Descriptions can be a pain to deal with but it might help to check out some of the other examples.

 In the example it's called like this: